mal-lang/mal-simulator/README.md

                         If set to a path, attack graph will be dumped there
 ```

-This will create an attack using the configuration in the scenarios file, apply the rewards, add the attacker and run the simulation with the attacker.
+This will create an attack graph using the configuration in the scenarios file, apply the rewards, add the attacker and run the simulation with the attacker.
 Currently having more than one attacker in the scenario file will have no effect to how the simulation is run, it will only run the first one as an agent.